-Rwanda Education Board is honored to avail the Mathematics Teaching Methods and Practice for Teacher Training Colleges (TTCs) in SME option.
-The document ensures consistency and coherence in the delivery of quality education in TTCs, pre-primary and primary education.
+Rwanda Education Board is honoured to avail the Mathematics Syllabus for Teacher Training Colleges (TTCs) in the ECLPE option.
+This document serves as official guide to teaching and learning of Mathematics in TTCs, Pre-primary and Primary education.

 The Rwandan education philosophy is to ensure that young people at every level of education achieve their full potential in terms of relevant knowledge, skills and appropriate attitudes that prepare them to be well integrated in society and exploit employment opportunities.
-Specifically, TTCs syllabus was reviewed to train quality teachers who will confidently and efficiently implement the Competence Based Curriculum in pre-primary and primary education.
-The rationale of the changes is to ensure that TTC leavers are qualified for job opportunities and further studies in Higher Education in different programs under education career advancement.